Western Dubuque graduating senior helped steer student activities through pandemic

 Besler attended Farley Elementary and Drexler Middle schools before advancing to high school in Epworth.

 Besler credits her growth in school to her involvement.
-She has played tennis, softball and volleyball all four years at Wester Dubuque.
+She has played tennis, softball and volleyball all four years at Western Dubuque.

 Besler has been involved in student government all four years.